Presued/LeyvaM.GuessIt/README.md

 //what ever number lies between the first number and last number, you have to guess the number the program
 //has chossen, durring the process of picking your number the program will tell you if its too high or too low
 //Once you figure of the programs number it will tell you how many tries it took you to get the number.
+Peer reviewed: Jeremy Lapham.
+Awesome program I love it and I love the Bro's its very funny.
+Works perfectly I love it